commonsguy/cwac-anddown/README.markdown

 Release Notes
 -------------
+- v0.2.0: migrated to hoedown and Gradle
-v0.1.1: added `Application.mk` to support both x86 and ARM
+- v0.1.1: added `Application.mk` to support both x86 and ARM
-v0.1.0: initial release
+- v0.1.0: initial release

 Who Made This?
 --------------